rescript-react-native/rescript-react-native/website/blog/2019-06-04-hello-reason-react-native.md

 possible without the following people:

-- CCA team and especially @cknitt for leading us to the right direction for the new zero-cost bindings and all the contributions that goes with this move
+- CCA team and especially @cknitt for leading us to the right direction for the new zero-cost bindings and all the contributions that come with this move
 - @sgny for all his contributions to the new bindings
 - @MoOx for leading the effort, the compat layer and the new website you are seeing here